1878 Atlantic hurricane season: Hurricane Five

 Chenoweth's reanalysis study suggested that this storm scraped Haiti's Tiburon Peninsula and made only one landfall on Florida's mainland, near Cape Romano early on September 8 as a Category 2 hurricane.
 Trinidad recorded 7 in of rain and sustained winds of 81 mph at Port of Spain.
 The storm destroyed some homes, warehouses, bridges, wharves, and roadways and toppled many trees, a few of which damaged a post office and bank.
-Nearly all cocoa crops were lost.
-Extensive impacts occurred in Haiti.
+Nearly all cocoa crops were lost, and two drownings occurred.
+Extensive impacts and at least 16 deaths occurred in Haiti.
 At Jacmel, a river rose significantly, sweeping away homes and about 500000 lbs of wood, causing about $60,000 in damage.
 Cavaillon and Les Cayes also suffered especially hard.
 The former "exists no longer", according to communications received by the Reading Times and Dispatch.
 In Les Cayes, the hurricane destroyed 434 homes and a bridge, military facility, courthouse, schoolhouse, and prison.
 Multiple sources note that hundreds of deaths occurred in the Caribbean, particularly in Haiti.
 Bimini in the Bahamas reported the loss of hundreds of bunches of bananas, the destruction of two buildings, and damage to many homes.
 In Central Florida, the cyclone flooded the area near Fort Basinger, along the Kissimmee River in present-day Okeechobee County.
-Very heavy rainfall along its path affected the Florida peninsula.
+Very heavy rainfall along its path affected the Florida peninsula, with one death in the state.
 Several ships wrecked along the east coast of Florida between Cape Canaveral and Amelia Island.
 Heavy crop losses, particularly to rice, occurred in Georgia near Savannah, totaling $300,000-$400,000 in damage.
-The Keowee Courier noted that "Dispatches from various points in Virginia, West Virginia, Ohio, Pennsylvania, and as far north as Canada, give accounts of destructive gales ... causing extensive damage to railroads, canals, and other property, and in some instances loss of life."
-The hurricane caused at least nine deaths.
-In Ontario, where it had been raining since September 10, the extratropical system claimed at least four lives.
+Farther north, several states reported destructed gales that inflicted damage to infrastructure and property and caused some deaths.
+Nationwide the hurricane caused at least 32 deaths.
+In Canada, where it rained for several days starting in September 10, the extratropical system claimed at least 10 lives.